fieldsoftheworld/ftw-prue/README.md

 ## Output

-Training output, checkpoints, and logs depend on the settings inside the YAML configuration and the SAMTrainer implementation.
+Training output checkpoints depend on the settings inside the config YAML configuration, but generally are output to the same directory as the config checkpoint of checkpoints/sam_final_...

 # Evaluation Script Usage